Ruj89/cloudfuse/README.md

 # CLOUDFUSE

-A Open Source Java 8 and [FUSE](https://github.com/libfuse/libfuse) based virtual file system that mounts a cloud storage account to a local Linux folder.
+An Open Source Java 8 and [FUSE](https://github.com/libfuse/libfuse) based virtual file system that mounts a cloud storage account to a local Linux folder.

 #### Supported cloud storages